microsoft/openpaimarketplace/examples/item_descriptions/Pytorch-cifar10-SingleNode-DP-GPUCPU.md

-# CIFAR-10 Single Node DP Example
+# CIFAR-10 Single Node DP Job Template

 This example shows how to train a custom neural network on cifar10 with Pytorch on OpenPAI.
 In this example, we use the DataParallel.